Making Bigger Trees

 In the year of his 70th birthday, Hockney is celebrated as an artist in the lineage of Britain’s most revered painters: Tate Britain invites him to curate a show from its collection of J. M. W. Turner’s watercolors.

-- The Mirror and the Mask: Portraiture in the Age of Picasso, Museo Thyssen-Bornemisza and Fundacíon Caja, Madrid (Feb 6–May 20); travels to Kimbell Art Museum, Fort Worth, TX (Jun 17–Sep 16); catalogue.
+- The Mirror and the Mask: Portraiture in the Age of Picasso, Museo Thyssen-Bornemisza and Fundacion Caja, Madrid, Spain (Feb 6–May 20), travels to Kimbell Art Museum, Fort Worth, TX (Jun 17–Sep 16); catalogue.

-- StageStruck: the Magic of Theatre Design, Leslie-Lohman Museum of Gay and Lesbian Art, New York (Nov 13–Dec 22).
+- StageStuck: The Magic of Theatre Design, Leslie-Lohman Museum of Gay and Lesbian Art, New York, NY, USA (Nov 13–Dec 22).

-- Hockney on Turner Watercolours, edited by Simon Grant, text by David Hockney, London: Tate Media.
+- Hockney on Turner Watercolors, by David Hockney, London: Tate Gallery Publications.